Because every good business needs a good website.

 Because first impressions are important.

 Everyone will tell you the same thing, first impressions matter quite a bit.
 They are what people use as a frame of reference for when they interact with you in the future, or to decide if they even want to communicate with you again at all.
-We live in an information age; if someone wants to know something the will look it up, so if they want to know about a business they will go to their website.
+We live in an information age; if someone wants to know something the will look it up, so if they want to know about a business they'll go to their website.
 Since your business's website is likely the first thing a customer is going to see it is important that your website leaves a good first impression.

 Because convenience is important.